linsalrob/PyFBA/GETTING_STARTED.md

 # Getting started with PyFBA

 The first thing you probably want to do is build a model for your genome.
-Because of the tight interplay between RAST, SEED, and Model SEED, the easiest way to get started is to run your genome through RAST.
+Because of the tight interplay between PyFBA, PATRIC, RAST, SEED, and Model SEED, the easiest way to get started is to run your genome through RAST or PATRIC.

+We are going to assume that you have annotated your genome through the [PATRIC annotation pipeline](https://www.patricbrc.org/).
+Once you have your annotated genome, download the `features` file that will be called `_<GENOME NAME>_.features.txt`

+This file should have five columns: feature_id	location	type	function	aliases	protein_md5

 ## Using the SBML file